zjunlp/DeepKE/README.md

 <br>

 # To do
-In next version, we plan to add **event extraction** to the toolkit.
+In next version, we plan to release a LLM for KE.

 Meanwhile, we will offer long-term maintenance to **fix bugs**, **solve issues** and meet **new requests**.
 So if you have any problems, please put issues to us.